Why Using the Correct Verb Tense is Important

 Use the simple present tense to explain diagrams/figures/tables.
 Again, sentences may use both the active and passive voice.

-The Discussion section consists of an analysis of the findings and a kind of translation of what the meanings and implications of these findings are.
+The Discussion section consists of an analysis of the findings and a kind of translation of the meanings and implications of these findings.

 Use the simple past to summarize your own findings.

 Example of summarizing own findings: “The experiment yielded a number of results associated with the processing of glucose.”